olivereanderson/wasm_presentation/README.md

 ```

-The javascript examples may be viewed in the browser by clicking on the link displayed in the terminal after running the docker-compose up:
+The javascript examples may be viewed in the browser by clicking on the link displayed in the terminal after running docker-compose up:
 ![image](serving_directory.png)